dvirsamuel/DRAGON/README.md

-# DRAGON: Long tail learning with attributes
+# DRAGON: From Generalized zero-shot learning to long-tail with class descriptors
 [Paper](http://arxiv.org/abs/2004.02235)
 [Project Website](https://chechiklab.biu.ac.il/~dvirsamuel/DRAGON/)

 ## Overview
-`DRAGON` is a novel modular architecture for long-tail learning, designed to address the "familiarity bias", as described in our paper:
-Samuel, Atzmon and Chechik, ["Long tail learning with attributes"](http://arxiv.org/abs/2004.02235).
+`DRAGON` learns to correct the bias towards head classes on a sample-by-sample basis; and fuse information from class-descriptions to improve the tail-class accuracy, as described in our paper: Samuel, Atzmon and Chechik, ["From Generalized zero-shot learning to long-tail with class descriptors"](http://arxiv.org/abs/2004.02235).

 ## Requirements
 - numpy  1.15.4